 As the night wore on the only thing I wanted to do was sleep.
 The noise had subsided but I was still squashed up next to my neighbour who was watching 127 Hours.
 A reclining seat is not the same as a bed and I only grabbed occasional minutes of sleep before being jolted awake.
-It wasn’t until the bus reached Wroclaw, a city not far from the Czech border and 7 hours into the journey, that the bus emptied out including my neighbour.
+It wasn’t until the bus reached Wroclaw, a city not far from the Czech border and seven hours into the journey, that the bus emptied out, including my neighbour.
 With two seats at my disposal I curled up as best I could—I’m about six foot—and got some sleep.

 I woke on the outskirts of Prague on a sunny morning free of snow with strange minimalist ambient music playing gently over the PA.
-I arrived at the bus station just after six, a little stiff and in need of a few extra hours sleep but I had time to do that and start to explore the wonders of this fine European capital city.
+I arrived at the bus station just after six, a little stiff and in need of a few extra hours of sleep but I had time to do that and start to explore the wonders of this fine European capital city.

 The return journey was a little better; it was not so crowded and I had a double seat for the whole journey.
 Additionally, the wi-fi worked a little better and so did the reading light.

-- Easy to use website.
+- Easy-to-use website.
 This was one of the main reasons I chose Polski Bus.
 The website is in English and Polish, with clear information about routes and schedules and where to find stops.
 The booking system is very straightforward and can be completed in under five minutes.